 Expertise Infectious disease ecology Biology education research

-Dr. Alex Rosenberg is a trained molecular microbiologist and parasitologist.
+Dr. Alex Rozenberg is a trained molecular microbiologist and parasitologist.
 His research program focused on the interaction of the apicomplexan intracellular parasite Toxoplasma gondii and its mammalian host.
 This fascinating microorganism is able to invade any nucleated cell, block phagosome acidification, inhibit interferon response, prevent cell death, and grow rapidly […]

 Mosquitoes are the world’s deadliest animals, but they have a secret life that doesn’t involve biting us.
 It’s this whole secret life, that includes everything from mosquito pollination to the non-human animals they feed on to mosquito-mosquito competition to how they find each other to mate, that fascinates me and […]